Summer Reading and Math Enrichment 2022

 PART ONE: Required Readings

-These readings serve as touchstones for the discussion of other works of literature.
-These requirements are listed in the grade-specific dropdown menus below.
+This text serves as a touchstone for the discussion of other works of literature.
+The requirements are listed in the grade-specific dropdowns below.

 PART TWO: Enrichment Readings